 The School provides broadly-based courses in print-online, radio, and television journalism.
 Digital radio and television studios, cameras, editing, and mixing equipment are available to students.
 The School offers desktop publishing and Internet facilities for the dissemination of student-produced stories.
-Students will critically analyze journalistic practice as well as produce stories for print and online newspapers, magazines, and radio and television newscasts.
+Students will critically analyze journalistic practice as well as produce stories for multiple platforms.